-The budgeted operating result of \$1,001k surplus would indicate that for the 2017-18 year Council can answer yes to this question.
-It should be noted however that Council is receiving abnormally high levels of grant funding from both the roads to recovery program as well as the special local roads program.
-When this abnormal grant income is removed an underlying deficit of (\$174k) is reported.
-Council addresses the underlying deficit in the financial strategy that underpins the long term financial plan.
+The budgeted operating result of \$460k surplus would indicate that for the 2018-19 year Council can answer yes to this question.
+It should be noted however that Council is receiving abnormally high levels of grant funding from the special local roads program.
+When this abnormal grant income is removed the operating result is \$1k surplus.
+Council addresses the underlying reduced surplus in the financial strategy that underpins the long term financial plan.

-Calculation of Operating Surplus Ratio Budget 2017-18
+Calculation of Operating Surplus Ratio Budget 2018-19

-Operating Surplus (a) 1,001
+Operating Surplus (a) 460

-Operating Revenue (b) 5,160
+Operating Revenue (b) 4,560

-Operating Surplus Ratio (a) / (b) 19%
+Operating Surplus Ratio (a) / (b) 10%